 - Whisk milk and flour together until smooth and no lumps remain.
 Pour into the saucepan with everything else and stir to combine.
 Let cook for an additional 5 minutes or until thickened to your liking.
 Then remove from heat.

-- Carefully transfer 1 cup of the roasted garlic creamed corn to a food processor and pulse until mostly smooth.
-Add back into the saucepan and stir to combine.
+- Carefully transfer 1 cup of the roasted garlic creamed corn to a food processor and pulse until mostly smooth, or you can partially blend the creamed corn with an immersion blender.
+Add the blended corn back into the saucepan and stir to combine.
 Serve while warm.